 • Review residents for their assigned buildings

-As a Lead Designer and Front-end developer I designed components for:
+As a Lead Designer and Front-end developer, I designed components and created user flows for:

 • Daily and Weekly meeting pages

-The first iteration of Cure application was built using Bootstrap 3 as a front end framework with about 1500 lines of custom styles.
+The first iteration of the Cure application was built using Bootstrap 3 as a front-end framework with about 1500 lines of custom styles.
 LESS was used as a preprocessor of choice.
-There was no style guide to follow, only business requirements.
+There were no system nor style guide to follow, only very detailed business requirements.

 1.)
-Every type of the user currently logged in should have access to every part of the application from the dashboard, but the daily and weekly meeting sections should stand out the most and take up most of the screen.
+Every user currently logged in should have access to every part of the application from the dashboard, but the daily and weekly meeting sections should stand out the most and take up most of the screen.

 2.)
-End user should be able to start daily or weekly meeting straight from the home dashboard.
-They should be able to pick a type of the meeting, building or choose current/meeting in progress if any.
+End-users should be able to start daily or weekly meetings straight from the home dashboard.
+They should be able to pick a type of meeting, building, or choose sessions in progress.
 All actions should happen in 1 or 2 clicks.

 3.)
-Action items related to the specific meeting should be easy to understand and interact.
-Since there are many different subsections, form fields and controls, it should be clear which fields and controls go together.
-Also there were some special requests about style of the check-boxes, fields and buttons.
+Action items related to the specific meeting should be easy to understand and interact with.
+Since there are many different subsections, form fields, and controls, it should be clear which fields and controls go together.
+All form fields should be accessible, and the goal we set for ourselves was AA standard.

 • Keep Bootstrap 3 as the underlying framework